thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* Aren't always audio but instead encrypted archive files or other formats depending on what is needed within the structure

 ===================================================================
-* Tentative Name: It's Not Some Magic
+* Tentative Name: Internal Node Structure Model
-* Extension: None known
+* Extension: .mdl
 * Header: INSM
 * Purpose: Unknown
 * Notes: